- Anthony Rodriguez

 It’s not illegal for a company to agree to a contract under which it loses money, county hearing examiner Marco Anthony Douthit wrote in his report, noting, “We are not always privy to a party’s motives for entering into a business venture and a party could knowingly decide to forego (sic) profit or even sign up for a loss.”

-But the county’s evaluation of RQ Vending as “responsible” is questionable, considering it was delinquent on tangible personal property taxes for half a decade at the time procurement staff selected it.
+But the county’s evaluation of RQ Vending as “responsible” is questionable.
+County records show it was delinquent on tangible personal property taxes for half a decade at the time procurement staff selected it.

 Tangible personal property is any possession with a clear value, excluding household goods, and businesses like vending companies are responsible for paying taxes on each machine they own yearly.

-County records show RQ Vending paid the county for its tangible personal property taxes for 2018 on April 30, 2019, the last day it could have before going delinquent.
-Then it didn’t pay another cent until Sept.
-10, one week before the item approving its contract with Miami-Dade goes before the County Commission, when it paid its outstanding $25,313 tab in one lump sum.
+RQ Vending paid the county for its tangible personal property taxes for 2018 on April 30, 2019.
+Miami-Dade’s online property tax portal shows the company didn’t pay another cent in tangible property taxes until Sept.
+10, 2024, one week before the item approving its contract with the county was to go before the Commissioners for final approval.
+Then RQ Vending paid a lump sum of $25,313, covering all of what the county website said was outstanding.

 “I’m a medium-sized company with 2,200 machines,” one owner said.
 “You can’t run a business with less than 150 machines.
 That’s not profitable.”